 Hypothesis: Splitting two triggers and actions and using standard dropdown makes automation process more clear

-A/B testing surprised us by revealing a strong user preference (90%) for the split-block editor, despite initial concerns about its technical feel.
+User testing revealed a strong user preference (90%) for the split-block editor, despite initial concerns about its technical feel.

 Details